dias-2008/seeker-by-dias-2008/README.md

-                                        format = token:chatId separated by a colon --webhook                             Send events to a webhook endpoint to be processed Note : endpoint must be unauthenticated and accept POST request
+                                        format = token:chatId separated by a colon --webhook                             Send events to a webhook endpoint to be processed Note : endpoint must be unauthenticated and accept POST request -l LANGUAGE, --language LANGUAGE      Language for the template [ english / russian ]
 ```

 ### Environment Variables